ElisaSalviato/SAMMY-method_4f/README.md

 ### 1.2) Alignment
 Once completed the trimming, the fastqs have to be aligned and then filtered to remove PCR duplicates, multimapping reads, bad quality aligned reads etc.
-To perform this step we provide the script `02-aligner_and_filterer.sh`, which you can find in the `Data_processing` folder.
+To perform this step we provide the script `02-aligner_and_filterer.sh`, which you can find in the `Scripts` folder.
 To use this script, you need to install bwa (version 0.7.17-r1188), samtools (version 1.17.1) and picard (version 2.22) softwares.

 The alignment and filtering script takes as input: